-There are 6 main steps involved in getting a loan:
+There are 6 main steps involved in Mortgage Loan Process

 You need to establish a monthly housing budget for yourself.
 Yes, when you start working with a loan officer or a lender they will evaluate your financial situation and determine an amount you will be approved for.